tyiannak/paura/README.md

 ```

 ## Command line execution
-The following command records audio data using blocks of 300 mseconds (0.3).
-For each block, the spectrogram and chromagram are plotted, along with the raw signal.
-Also, a simple activity detection is performed and each detected segment is stored in a WAV file (successive blocks are merged to a single WAV file).
+The following command records audio data using blocks of 0.3sec.
+For each block, the spectrogram and chromagram are plotted, along with the raw samples (waveform).
+Also, a simple activity detection is performed and each non-silent segment is stored in a WAV file.
+Successive blocks are merged to a single WAV file.

 ```
 python paura.py recordAndAnalyze --blocksize 0.3 --spectrogram --chromagram --recordactivity
 ```

-The sound detection method is very simple and requires a short "silence" period at the begining of the recording (10 blocks, 3 seconds for the above example)
+The sound detection method is very simple and requires a short "silence" period at the begining of the recording (10 blocks, 3 seconds for the above example).
+Arguments --spectrogram, --chromagram and --recordactivity are optional

+## Ongoing work
+Online classification and clustering

 ## Author
 <img src="http://cgi.di.uoa.gr/~tyiannak/image.jpg" align="left" height="100"/>